uf-mil-archive/getting-started/README.md

     roscore &
     rosrun subsim sim

-The simulator's user interface isn't currently documented (though that should change very soon), so you'll have to either try pressing keys or look at the source.
-One hint: Pressing TAB enables FPS camera mode.
+The simulator's user interface is documented in the README file in its package directory.

 Updating uf-mil repositories